Mounjaro vs Zepbound

 If you have type 2 diabetes, your doctor will typically prescribe Mounjaro for better insurance coverage.
 If your primary goal is weight loss or you have sleep apnea, Zepbound is the on-label choice.
 In practice, the drugs are interchangeable — the brand name determines coverage.

-Mounjaro vs Zepbound: Common Questions
+Mounjaro vs Zepbound: Frequently Asked Questions

 Yes — both contain tirzepatide at identical doses.
 The distinction is purely in FDA indication and brand positioning.
 If you switched from Mounjaro to Zepbound, you are taking the exact same drug.